-Pushpin charges 15¢ per parcel for our parcel change detection service.
+For projects with at least 100,000 parcels, we charge 15¢ per parcel.
+For smaller projects, we 25¢ per parcel.
 Sign up for our trial and we will analyze 1,000 parcels for free.

 Pushpin analyzed changes in 11,637 parcels in Hennepin county, Minnesota.
 The largest city in Hennepin county is Minneapolis.
 Pushpin used 1-foot, leaf-off imagery captured in the spring of 2009 and 2015 by Surdex.
 Pushpin found that 13% of the parcels had changes affecting assessed value.
 Extrapolating to the county’s 434,208 parcels, this represents a potential annual property tax revenue increase of $28.9M.
 The following table summarizes the findings.
 For details, read the full report.